sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 * Implemented and tested RDS Aurora for a simple address book.
 * Explored data manipulation techniques using Amazon S3, covering storage operations and static web page hosting.
 * Documentation: Detailed information and steps are available in my Week 1 GitHub repository.

+Excited to kick off this journey!

+### Week 2: Identity and Access Management (IAM)

+Week 2 of the 12 Weeks AWS Workshop Challenge delved into the crucial world of Identity and Access Management (IAM).
+Security took center stage as I managed IAM entities for robust security and permissions management.

+#### Tasks Accomplished:

+* Explored IAM for secure entity management.
+* Delved into IAM for robust security measures.
+* Updated permissions for secure access controls.
+* Documentation: Find detailed insights and steps in my Week 2 GitHub repository.

+Security is paramount, and IAM plays a key role!